-But is it safe for Kitty to have roses?
-For starters, a rose by any other name isn’t always the same.
+But are roses safe for kitty?
+For starters, a rose by any other name isn't always the same.
 Some flowers that have nothing to do with the family Rosaceae have the word “rose” in their name.
-Let’s have a rundown.
+Let's have a rundown.

 Roses (Genus Rosa)

 Generally, they're not a problem.
 The leaves and petals are non-toxic.
 At worst, Kitty might have an upset stomach and diarrhea if she overindulges but the same could be said of too much kibble.

 But, as a certain 80's hair band is fond of saying “Every rose has its thorn.”
 If your cat manages to somehow swallow one, this can cause intestinal problems.